ghanshyamgohel/cookie_data_privacy/Documentation/Index.rst

 **Community Documentation:**

-   This documentation is community documentation for the TYPO3 extension {extension.name}
+   This documentation is community documentation for the TYPO3 extension cookie_data_privacy

    It is maintained as part of this third party extension.